-There isn’t very much choice when it comes to major telecommunications providers in the US.
-For 55% of the United States, there is only one provider so there is zero consumer choice.
-Of the remaining 45%, in a vast majority of those locations there are only two providers, so one’s options are still incredibly limited.
-With such a monopoly, it could be highly lucrative to prioritize certain content in exchange for kickbacks from the content providers.
+There isn’t very much choice regarding major telecommunications providers in the US.
+For 55% of the United States, there is only one provider, so there is zero consumer choice.
+Of the remaining 45%, in a vast majority of those locations, there are only two providers, so one’s options are still incredibly limited.
+With such a monopoly, it could be highly lucrative to prioritize certain content in exchange for kickbacks from content providers.

-For example, if net neutrality were to be repealed, your provider might throttle (or slow) the connection for Hulu, but prioritize (speed-up) the connection for Netflix, in exchange for a kick-back from Netflix for the special treatment.
-An ISP might have a vested interest in blocking content which didn’t accord with the ISP’s political affiliation or moral stance.
-In an extreme case, a provider like Comcast could, in theory, block streaming services like Hulu or Netflix, and limit its users to streaming services from its subsidiary company NBCUniversal.
-Net neutrality is one of several consumer protections that limit the kind of sway an ISP can have over content.
+For example, suppose net neutrality was to be repealed.
+In that case, your provider might throttle (or slow) the connection for Hulu but prioritize (speed-up) the connection for Netflix in exchange for a kick-back from Netflix for the special treatment.
+An ISP might have a vested interest in blocking content that didn’t accord with the ISP’s political affiliation or moral stance.
+In an extreme case, a provider like Comcast could, in theory, block streaming services like Hulu or Netflix and limit its users to streaming services from its subsidiary company NBCUniversal.
+Net neutrality is one of several consumer protections that limit the kind of sway an ISP can have over the content.

 How Does Net Neutrality Work in Practice?

-But what if I told you that, since you don’t drive a Cadillac, you have to detour on your road trip from I-5 to CA-99 north of LA, your trip will take an hour longer, and you’ll miss the Pacific Coast Highway scenery?
-Maybe the Cadillac people pay the state of California an annual contribution to restrict the highways, in order to incentivize commuters to buy Caddy’s.
+But what if I told you that, since you don’t drive a Cadillac, you have to detour on your road trip from I-5 to CA-99 north of LA, your trip will take an hour longer, and you’ll miss the Pacific Coast Highway scenery.
+Maybe the Cadillac people pay the state of California an annual contribution to restrict the highways, incentivizing commuters to buy Caddy’s.
 Without net neutrality prohibiting this predatory behavior, ISPs would be able to incentivize or restrict certain content or services.